IfazSheikh22/ifazsheikh22/README.md

 ## 🌍 STEM & Formula Student

-I'm also passionate about **STEM outreach** and enjoy helping others get interested in science and engineering.🧪
+I'm also passionate about **STEM outreach** and enjoy helping others get interested in science and engineering.

-During university, I also participated in the **Formula Student EV team**, which gave me the opportunity to work as part of a multidisciplinary engineering team and experience the challenges of designing and developing an electric vehicle.⚙️
+During university, I also participated in the **Formula Student EV team**, which gave me the opportunity to work as part of a multidisciplinary engineering team and experience the challenges of designing and developing an electric vehicle.

 ---